// I may earn money from the companies mentioned in this post. //

 One of the best things about Rider Switch is that each party can have three people – the adult in the party, the riding child, and another person.

-While my husband and I don't use this when we travel as a family (he goes with Melanie and then I go with her while we take turns waiting with Finn), on a recent trip to Disneyland, I used this feature to it's max!
+While my husband and I don't use this when we travel as a family (he goes with Melanie and then I go with her while we take turns waiting with Finn), on our first trip to Disneyland, I used this feature to it's max!

 I visited Disneyland with the kids, my niece, and friends and being able to send two adults on the ride with Melanie, then switch out for two other adults, was really fun.